archivematica/Issues/README.md

 ## Security

 If you have a security concern about Archivematica or any of its companion repositories, please do not file it here.
-See the [SECURITY](SECURITY.md) file in this repository for directions on how to report security issues.
+Please see the [Archivematica security policy](https://github.com/artefactual/archivematica/security/policy) for information on how to safely report a vulnerability.